 They also included neon/ glow in the dark hair.
 See, what did I tell you.
 Natural curls that aren’t actually natural at all, and conflicting colors.
 By conflicting colors they mentioned white or darker than normal roots as an example.
 Why, exactly, do I wish to look like a grandma or a skunk?
 Contour coloring, hair exfoliation, no hair-cut haircuts, as contradictory as that may seem, and finally, back to Balayage.
 If you are like me and you understand what the term Balayage means about as much to you understand quantum physics, it is a free-hand color technique that creates a graduated color effect.
-I think it’s pretty.
+It looks quite a bit like what I recently did to my hair (this is a July 2017 edit).
+Hopefully you think it’s pretty, too.